 - A. Call to Order

 - B. Approval of Agenda

 - C. Minutes

 - a.
-November 12, 2021 Draft Minutes

-- b.
 December 10, 2021 Draft Minutes

 - D. Comments About Last Meeting

 - E. Title 49 Update Specific Revisions to Title 49 by Developers

+- a.
+Discussion of the Items Contained in Mr. Heumann's Two Emails with Concerns

 - F. Discussion of Table of Dimensional Standards and Related Code Sections

+- a.
+Discussion of the Motion by Ms. Gladziszewski and What to Forward to Assembly with That Motion: i.e. Written Comments by Mr. Voelckers - "The Housing and Development Task Force committee recommends that the Planning Commission review the Table of Dimensional Standards for the amendments that are needed to facilitate housing development."

 - G. Public Comment (10 Minutes)

 - H. Suggestions for Next Agenda

-- I. Next Meeting Date is January 21, 2022
+- I. Next Meeting Date is February 11, 2022